A Method To Characterize the Wide-Angle Point Spread Function of Astronomical Images: Methodology

 Intermediate brightness stars, which are brighter than the faint limit (set as 15 mag for Dragonfly data) but fainter than the threshold for the MB stars, are rendered as a fixed component in the image during the fitting with a single power law.
 The parameters are fixed with fiducial values from stacking bright unsaturated stars.

 Faint stars are not included in the modeling because their extended wings quickly merge into the sky with minimal influence on scales larger than 30\arcsec.
-Stars fainter than the faint limit are not modelled and are masked as follows.
+Stars fainter than the faint limit are not modeled and are masked as follows.

-Dragonfly's poor resolution means a large number of faint stars are unresolved and will be missed in the source detection process, and accordingly in the cross-match to the Pan-STARRS catalog.
+Dragonfly's poor resolution means a large number of faint stars are unresolved and will be missed in the source detection process, and accordingly in the crossmatching to the Pan-STARRS catalog.
 A mask map is built from the full Pan-STARRS catalog down to 22 mag conservatively for the general purpose of masking stars.
 Stars fainter than 22 mag are considered as part of the sky.
-An empirical relation between the object Kron radius and magnitude is obtained with the SExtractor segmentation map by $3\sigma$-clipped iteratively fitting a 2nd order polynomial using sources of $13.5<m_{corr}<22$.
+An empirical relation between the object Kron radius and magnitude is obtained with the SExtractor segmentation map by a $3\sigma$-clipped second-order polynomial fitting using sources of $13.5<m_{corr}<22$.
 The empirical size is then enlarged for a slightly more aggressive mask than the input.
 Typically, the mask range of a source at 15 mag is out to around 30\arcsec.
 The faint end has a minimum aperture size of 5{\arcsec}.
 Masks of MB and VB stars are replaced with aperture masks as described in previous sections.